iStock_000002803956XSmall

 He is risen!

-4 Replies to “The Ripple Effect: A Word Gift to This Writer”
+4 thoughts on “The Ripple Effect: A Word Gift to This Writer

 1. A thoroughly well deserved 5* review Normandie.
 Considering how much you can touch people’s hearts even outside of your books you shouldn’t be too surprised but your books take the reader on a journey through the unspoken parts of the hearts dealing which it seems have done great things for this particular reader.
 I’m sure you’ll find there are probably many more in the same situation who just haven’t the inclination to share their innermost feelings in review.